livebook-dev/livebook/README.md

     Must be at least 12 characters.
 Defaults to token authentication.

   * LIVEBOOK_PORT - sets the port Livebook runs on.
-If you want multiple instances to run on the same domain but different ports, you also need to set 'LIVEBOOK_SECRET_KEY_BASE'.
+If you want multiple instances to run on the same domain but different ports, you also need to set LIVEBOOK_SECRET_KEY_BASE.
     Defaults to 8080.

   * LIVEBOOK_ROOT_PATH - sets the root path to use for file selection.